Top 5 Questions To Ask a Designer

 When I was in my early twenties I started embracing my femininity.
 I started to get my hair professionally cut and styled.
 I relied heavily on the expertise of the salon owner, she was hip and fun.
-I gave her full rein on creativity.
+I gave her full reign on creativity.
 It started off well, then as time went on I noticed that not only was the salon owner passing off drinks to her customers, she was also consuming a little herself on the side.
 When I left the salon my hair looked different each time.
 She was always adding some new technique or using a new tool.
-It wasn’t until my then 8 year-old nephew said, “Aunt Cindy, why do you have a mullet?” that I decided it was time to go elsewhere.
+It wasn’t until my then 8-year-old nephew said, “Aunt Cindy, why do you have a mullet?” that I decided it was time to go elsewhere.
 That’s when I started taking a little more interest in the final result.
 I did have a style I just hadn’t defined it.
 I can tell you right now it didn’t consist of rocking a mullet!
 I like a little layering but this was extreme.

 When you’re working with a designer it’s important to also get clear about your goals for the end result.
 If that’s not a process you’re familiar with you’ll want to find a designer that can help you arrive there.
 If you’re paying a minimal fee and the designer hasn’t put systems and processes in place to ensure you’re happy with the final result, you’ll end up having to pay someone else in the near future.
 Maybe you already know exactly what you’re looking for and therefore prefer to pay someone only to execute your ideas.
 There are so many different scenarios to consider about your own personal preferences before you even begin your “Graphic Designers Near Me” search.
 Let’s get started by looking at my top 5 questions to consider before hiring a designer: